symfony/symfony/.github/ISSUE_TEMPLATE/5_Security_issue.md

 ---
-name: Security Issue
+name: ⛔ Security Issue
-about: Report security-related errors
+about: See https://symfony.com/security to report security-related issues

 ---

+⚠ PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, SEE BELOW.

 <!--
     The Symfony Code of Conduct applies to all the activity on this repository.